Traveling in Barcelona

 How to Learn Spanish Fast for Travel?

 Consider using language apps like Duolingo, Babbel, or Rosetta Stone to get started on basic Spanish or Catalan.
+Spanish TV shows are also a fun way to learn the language.

 You can also carry a phrasebook, such as the Lonely Planet Spanish Phrasebook & Dictionary, can also be very helpful.